 Shamans have reportedly used Silene capensis for healing various mental disorders and for alleviating memory problems.

-What are the Effects of this Exceptional Root?
+What are the Effects of African Dream Root?

 Outside of the research sunk into Silene capensis by the two mentioned scientists, there is a somewhat summary study available on it as well.
 This study draws the conclusion that the root extract is loaded with saponins.
 These act as acetylcholinestearase inhibitors, thus mimicking the action of better-known dream enhancing compounds such as Huperzine A and galantamine.